michield/dokuwiki-plugin-botbouncer/README.md

 Mollom

 http://mollom.com is an anti-form-spam service from the makers of Drupal.
-They have a free service for sites will little activity, and as you to upgrade once you reach a certain activity level.
+They have a free service for sites with little activity, and as you to upgrade once you reach a certain activity level.
 When you sign up, you get a private and a public key string, which you can enter in the configuration of this plugin to active using this service.

 Project Honey Pot